obrunet/my-own-dataquest.io-codes/README.md

-# my-own-dataquest.io-codes
+# My solutions to challenges and missions on Dataquest.io
-Personnal backup of my missions and challenges' snippets.
+Personnal backup of my code snippets.

 Nothing really special here.
 My solutions run flawlessly but may differ a little bit from the corrected ones.
-All the "takeaways" (a summary of what is learnt in each step) are also provided.
+All the "takeaways" (a summary of what has been learnt in each step) are also provided.

-You can also check the official dataquest.io's repository.
+### Python Programming Beginner
+- Python Basics: Files and Loops, Booleans and If Statements
+- Challenge: Files, Loops, and Conditional Logic
+List Operations, Dictionaries, Introduction to Functions Debugging Errors
+Guided Project: Using Jupyter notebook
+Guided Project: Explore U.S. Births

+### Python Programming Intermediate
+- Modules and Classes
+- Error Handling
+- List Comprehensions
+- Challenge: Modules, Classes, Error Handling, and List Comprehensions
+- Variable Scopes, Regular Expressions
+- Dates in Python
+- Guided Project: Exploring Gun Deaths in the US

+### Data Analysis and Visualisation
+- NumPy, Pandas
+- Working with Missing Data
+- Guided Project: Analyzing Thanksgiving Dinner
+- Line, Bar plots, Scatter plots, Histograms and Box plots
+- Guided Project: Visualizing Earnings Based On College Majors
+- Storytelling through data visualisation
+- Guided Project: Visualizing The Gender Gap In College Degrees
+- Conditional plots
+- Visualising geographic data
+-Data Cleanning: Combining, Analyzing and Visualising

+For the other missions: work in progress :)